 A voluntary testing program that landscape professions who have mastered a thorough knowledge and understanding of job skills required to be successful in the industry.
 The GCLP program was developed and endorsed by the Georgia Green Industry Association, the Georgia Turfgrass Association, the Metro Atlanta Landscape and Turf Association and the University of Georgia.
-For more information, visit the Georgia Certified Landscape Professional Web site.
+For more information, visit the Georgia Certified Landscape Professional website.

 Georgia Master Gardeners

-Since 1979, Extension agents have trained Master Gardener volunteers in over 60 Georgia counties to help fulfill UGA Cooperative Extension's mission.
+Since 1979, Extension agents have trained Master Gardener volunteers in over 60 Georgia counties to help fulfill UGA Extension's mission.
 Representing a variety of personalities, professions and talents, Georgia Master Gardeners are trained volunteers with unique skills and abilities who share a passion for gardening.
-Young and old, these dedicated men and women are motivated by a desire to serve their communities, and are eager to reach out to share their knowledge and experiences through Cooperative Extension programs.
+Young and old, these dedicated men and women are motivated by a desire to serve their communities, and are eager to reach out to share their knowledge and experiences through UGA Extension programs.

-After successfully completing the 40-hour classroom training, which involves regular attendance and passing a final exam, participants volunteer 50 hours of service to the University of Georgia Cooperative Extension within the first year.
+After successfully completing the 40-hour classroom training, which involves regular attendance and passing a final exam, participants volunteer 50 hours of service to the University of Georgia Extension within the first year.
 Upon completion, they become Georgia Master Gardener Extension Volunteers, receiving a certificate and official name badge.
 Active volunteers may participate in continued training opportunities including MG Advanced Training